 We can now take advantage of the robust data in Analytics and create lists based on dimensions and metrics, such as visit duration, city and goal completions in Analytics.
 You can also look at the Sequence Filter and create audiences based on the path they took within your site.

 These new options allow us to get much more granular in how we remarket to users.
 The more granular we are with our remarketing lists, the more relevant we can be with the ad we choose to retarget them with.
 Remember though, it still holds true that audiences must gather 100 unique visitors before we are eligible to serve ads to that specific remarketing list.
 So, although being granular and targeted is a good thing, be aware that the focus is also going to be on building the list size.

 With all of these changes, Remarketing is now even more powerful than it once was, and will continue to grow in strength as marketers get smarter about using all of the data within Analytics.
 You can continue to follow steps 6 – 12 from the Cheat Sheet, and replace the prior steps with:

-Patty Caltabiano is a Customer Success Specialist here at WordStream and also assists in managing some of our Managed Services clients.
+Patty Caltabiano is a Customer Success Specialist here at WordStream and also assists in managing some of our marketing services clients.
 Patty began her PPC career by participating in the Google Online Marketing Challenge in 2011 and since then, eats, breathes and dreams PPC.
 Patty grew up in New York, attended James Madison University in Virginia, did a 3-month stint in Baltimore, and believes she has found home here in Boston.
-She also spent 5 months travelling around Australia; needless to say, Patty enjoys travelling when she is not managing PPC accounts.
+She also spent 5 months traveling around Australia; needless to say, Patty enjoys travelling when she is not managing PPC accounts.